A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Results

 \subsubsection{Spatial distributions}

 To examine how extra-tidal stars from three-body encounters in GC cores are distributed throughout the Milky Way, we show the \texttt{Corespray} spatial distributions of all single extra-tidal stars for each cluster in \cite{2018MNRAS.478.1520B} in Figure \ref{fig:spatial}.
 It is clear that extra-tidal stars can end up far from their original parent cluster, with distribution shapes widely varying.
-Elongated extra-tidal star streams are typically observed in clusters that have pericentre radii ($R_{peri}$) larger than five kiloparsecs (bottom right panel of Figure \ref{fig:spatial}).
-Of the 31 clusters in \cite{2018MNRAS.478.1520B} that have $R_{peri} > 5$kpc, more than half have extremely low cluster escape velocities, with $v_{esc} < 5$km/s.
-Generally, these clusters also have lower core densities and higher core radii compared to clusters with $R_{peri} < 5$kpc, potentially allowing the extra-tidal stars to more easily escape the cluster altogether.
-This stream-like behavior is contrary to clusters with $R_{peri} < 5$kpc (bottom left panel of Figure \ref{fig:spatial}), where extra-tidal stars typically congregate around each GC's centre.
+Elongated extra-tidal star streams are typically observed in clusters that have pericentre radii ($R_{\text{peri}}$) larger than five kiloparsecs (bottom right panel of Figure \ref{fig:spatial}).
+Of the 31 clusters in \cite{2018MNRAS.478.1520B} that have $R_{\text{peri}} > 5$kpc, more than half have extremely low cluster escape velocities, with $v_{esc} < 5$km/s.
+Generally, these clusters also have lower core densities and higher core radii compared to clusters with $R_{\text{peri}} < 5$kpc, potentially allowing the extra-tidal stars to more easily escape the cluster altogether.
+This stream-like behavior is contrary to clusters with $R_{\text{peri}} < 5$kpc (bottom left panel of Figure \ref{fig:spatial}), where extra-tidal stars typically congregate around each GC's centre.
+Clusters with small $R_{\text{peri}}$ typically have shorter orbital periods compared to clusters in the halo.
+Hence, stars that escape these clusters will drift away from the progenitor cluster faster and are more likely to end up dispersed all throughout the Galaxy.
+Thus, the only structure that is observed for these clusters is a concentration around the cluster itself.
 In combination with GC structural properties, the cluster's orbit and subsequent interaction with Galactic substructure could also influence the overall shape of each extra-tidal star distribution.